puzzlelang/puzzlelang.github.io/chapters/modules/index.md

 use ui;
 ```

 Build frontends for the browser.
+This module lets you build and access visual elements and define interactive actions.
 In order to use it, you need an html file.

 ```html
 <html>